Table of Contents

-Please read for more information: Enrichment Services for Google Maps Scraper
+Please read on for more information: Enrichment Services for Google Maps Scraper

 One of Outscraper’s most valuable capabilities is advanced filtering.
 Phone, website, subtype, and business status filters are some of them.
 It is simple to eliminate unwanted data with many different filtering possibilities.

 - Filters.
 The main purpose of using filters is to ignore irrelevant results.
-Each filter decides whether to list the place/businesses in the result file or ignore it.
+Each filter decides whether to list the place/businesses in the result file or ignore them.

 Filters can be used for many use cases.
 Finding businesses that don’t have websites, finding businesses that aren’t verified, finding businesses with bad ratings.

-Please read for more information: Google Maps Data Scraper Filters
+Please read on for more information: Google Maps Data Scraper Filters

 - Language.
 Google Maps may show different results depending on the language used.
 For this reason, Outscraper allows you to simulate it.
 You can create tasks by selecting different languages.